Best 7 Step Sales Discovery Call Structure To Qualify Prospects

 Pre-qualify leads

 The aim of the sales discovery call is to determine whether the prospect has a need for the product or service.
-However, for this to transpire you must already have an idea of your ideal target customer.
+However, you must already know your ideal target customer for this to transpire.
 That’s why when reviewing prospects online or on LinkedIn, you should reflect on these lead qualification questions:

 • What are the job titles of my prospects?